improvess/cpp-linux-system-stats/README.md

 # cpp-linux-system-stats

-Single-header, straight-forward API to read CPU, Memory &amp; Disk usage for linux systems.
+Single-header, straight-forward API to read CPU, Memory, thermal zone temperature &amp; Disk usage for linux systems.
 The data are extracted respectively from `/proc/stat`, `/proc/meminfo` and `statvfs`.

 # Example